ColBERT: Using BERT Sentence Embedding in Parallel Neural Networks for Computational Humor

+To test the robustness and stability of the proposed model, we evaluate its performance in two different settings: \begin{enumerate} \item Evaluation on the novel dataset (short formal English texts): The model is evaluated for the binary task of humor detection on the novel dataset, and \item Evaluation in a live machine-learning competition (Spanish informal texts): The model competes against strong real teams to detect and rate humor in informal Spanish texts (variant lengths). \end{enumerate}

-\item We introduce a new dataset for the task of humor detection, entitled “ColBERT dataset", which contains 200k short texts (100k positive and 100k negative).
-We reduced or completely removed issues of the existing datasets to build a proper dataset for the task at-hand. \item For the first time, we propose an automated approach for humor detection that is based on an accepted linguistic structure of humor.
-We will introduce the model architecture and components in detail. \item We evaluate our model on 20\% of the dataset, and compare its performance with five baselines. \end{itemize}
+We summarize our contributions as follows: \begin{itemize} \item We propose an automated approach for humor detection in texts that is based on a general theory of humor.
+We introduce the model architecture and components in detail. \item We introduce a new dataset for the task of humor detection, entitled the “ColBERT dataset", which contains 200k short texts (100k positive and 100k negative).
+We reduced or completely removed issues prevalent in the existing datasets to build a proper dataset for the task. \item We evaluate the performance of our proposed model on the novel dataset in comparison with five strong baselines. \item We further evaluate its accuracy and robustness in a data science competition for Spanish texts. \end{itemize}

-The structure of this article is as follows: Section 2 reviews past works on the task of humor detection with focus on transfer learning methods.
-Section 3 describes the data collection and preparation techniques, and introduces the new dataset.
+The structure of this article is as follows: Section 2 reviews past works on the task of humor detection with a focus on transfer learning methods.
+Section 3 describes the data collection and preparation techniques and introduces the new dataset.
 Section 4 elaborates on the methodology, and section 5 presents our experimental results.
 Section 6 is the concluding remarks.